Apesin/Private-Blockchain/README.md

 Next, open the terminal and run the following code snippet.
 This will instruct Geth to use genesis.json file to be the first block of your custom blockchain.
 We also specify a data directory where our private chain data will be stored.
 Choose a location on your computer (separate folder from the public Ethereum chain folder, if you have one) and Geth will create the data directory for you.</b>
 <br>
 <code>
-    geth --rpc --rpcport "8085" --datadir /path_to_your_data_directory/TestChain init /path_to_folder/genesis.json
+    geth --rpc --rpcport "8085" --datadir /path_to_your_data_directory/pblockchain init /path_to_folder/genesis.json
  </code>
- <li>Where TestChain is the folder where we stored the genesis.json file</li>
+ <li>Where pblockchain is the folder where we stored the genesis.json file</li>
  <img src="https://github.com/Apesin/Private-Blockchain/blob/main/screen1.png">
  <br>